bgpkit/bgpkit-broker/README.md

 ## Data Provider

-If you have publicly available data and want to be indexed BGPKIT Broker service, please send us an email at data@bgpkit.com.
+If you have publicly available data and want to be indexed BGPKIT Broker service, please email us at data@bgpkit.com.
 Our back-end service is designed to be flexible and should be able to adapt to most data archiving approaches.